Ballroom 1941 RCA Dance Contest, with Tommy Dorsey and Frank Sinatra

 In April 1959, in the ballroom formerly known as the Topper Club, the decor changed from Egyptian to the Hawaiian theme that most people remember and included the world's largest color photomural - showing Diamond Head above Waikiki.

 Stars of the Shows

 In addition to Cab Calloway, a number of big names played Music Hall's ballroom over the years.
-Talent ranged from the big bands and orchestras of the era, including Glenn Miller, Tommy Dorsey and Charlie Kehrer, to a teen party with Dick Clark and the cast of the TV show "Hawaiian Eye" to Frank Sinatra, Ray Charles, Sarah Vaughan, Lionel Hampton and Billie Holiday.
+Talent ranged from the big bands and orchestras of the era, including Glenn Miller, Tommy Dorsey, Woody Herman and his "Third Herd," Louie Armstrong, Duke Ellington, and Charlie Kehrer, to a teen party with Dick Clark and the cast of the TV show "Hawaiian Eye," to performances by Frank Sinatra, Ray Charles, Sarah Vaughan, Lionel Hampton and Billie Holiday.

 The Ballroom Today

 During the 2016-2017 renovation, the ballroom was relatively untouched, except for the Elm Street side.
 Steps were added to allow for entry from the half-floor above, and the service elevator was removed from that side of the building.